Last updated on September 10th, 2023

 * I explain percentiles here *

-If a girl was on the 75th percentile curve for weight when young and healthy, that's roughly where she'll need to be throughout life to continue being healthy.
+Here's the principle: if a girl was on the 75th percentile curve for weight when young and healthy, we predict that this is where she'll need to be throughout life to continue being healthy.
+I want to stress this is a very imperfect guide: in real life, healthy youngsters are deviating temporarily or permanently from percentile curves.

 On the example below I’ve plotted the weight of Jo, a girl who tracked on the 75th percentile for weight until age 12.
 The next time she was weighed, on her 14th birthday, she weighed 50kg (110lbs).
-Can you see how she dropped from the 75th to the 50th percentile curve?
+Can you see how, while she gained 2 kilos, she dropped from the 75th to the 50th percentile curve?

 I'm not showing her height data, but perhaps her height has also dropped off its percentile curve, indicating some growth stunting.
 Her body will need fuel to catch up.

 (Note: We could also plot her growth on a BMI chart, by the way.
 I mention it because some therapists do that.
-Again, we'd expect her to track on a particular percentile curve — the 60th percentile for example.
+Again, the assumption is she should track on a particular percentile curve — the 60th percentile for example.
 So a therapist might say the target BMI is 60th percentile, and work out the target weight from that.
 But BMI is a bit volatile (rather wiggly on a chart), so you'll get a clearer picture sticking to a height chart and a weight chart.)

 So we get to work on refeeding, which takes time.
-Let's look at where she'll need to be in, say, six months' time.
+Let's look at where she might need to be in, say, six months' time.
 No point in giving her a target that will be obsolete by the time she gets there.

 From the chart, we look at the 75th percentile curve and find a target weight of 58 kg (128lbs).